timescale/docs/self-hosted/configuration/timescaledb-tune.md

 ---
-title: Timescale tuning tool
+title: TimescaleDB tuning tool
-excerpt: Use the timescaledb-tune tool to automatically configure your Timescale instance
+excerpt: Use the timescaledb-tune tool to automatically configure your TimescaleDB instance
 products: [self_hosted]
 keywords: [configuration, settings, timescaledb-tune]
 tags: [tune]
 ---

-# Timescale tuning tool
+# TimescaleDB tuning tool

-To help make configuring Timescale a little easier, you can use the [`timescaledb-tune`][tstune] tool.
+To help make configuring TimescaleDB a little easier, you can use the [`timescaledb-tune`][tstune] tool.
 This tool handles setting the most common parameters to good values based on your system.
 It accounts for memory, CPU, and PostgreSQL version.
-`timescaledb-tune` is packaged with the Timescale binary releases as a dependency, so if you installed Timescale from a binary release (including Docker), you should already have access to the tool.
+`timescaledb-tune` is packaged with the TimescaleDB binary releases as a dependency, so if you installed Timescale from a binary release (including Docker), you should already have access to the tool.
 Alternatively, you can use the `go install` command to install it: